Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method

 Thus,

 where we have substituted the critical exponents (\ref{ce}) of SBM mode.
-This shows that the width of Rayleigh peak narrows as the QCD critical point is approached from hadronic side.
-Similarly the the leading order behaviour of the sound attenuation coefficient is:
+This shows that the width of Rayleigh peak becomes narrow as the QCD critical point is approached from the hadronic side.
+Similarly, the the leading order behaviour of the sound attenuation coefficient is:

 where $K_1, K_2, K_3$ contains quantities which are not singular.
-Substituting the critical exponents of SBM we see that the leading order behaviour of the singularity near the critical point is dominated by the bulk viscosity while the thermal conductivity contributes at subleading order.
+Substituting the critical exponents of SBM we see that the leading order behaviour of the singularity near the critical point is dominated by the bulk viscosity while the thermal conductivity contributes at sub-leading order.

-Thus the width of Brillouin peak must diverge near at the critical point.
+Thus the width of Brillouin peaks must diverge near at the critical point.
 However, the strengths of the Rayleigh and Brillouin peaks is governed by the ratio of two specific heats $\gamma=\frac{\tilde{C}_P}{\tilde{C}_{n}}$ which behave in the limit $T\rightarrow T_c$ as

-In the limit $T\rightarrow T_c$, $\gamma\rightarrow\infty$ and the density correlation behaves as
+In the limit $T\rightarrow T_c$, $\gamma\rightarrow\infty$ and the density correlation behaves as,

 Thus the strength of the Brillouin peaks is attenuated and only the Rayleigh peak governs the density correlations near the critical point.